GallVp/knkTools/algorithms/daca/README.md

-# Gait event anomaly detection and correction during a split-belt treadmill task
+# Gait Event Anomaly Detection and Correction During a Split-belt Treadmill Task

-DOI for the related publication: Not assigned yet.
+DOI for the related publication: Not assigned yet

 ## Summary